-Although not directly related to the major field of study, the Humanities and Social Science portion of the program is also of great importance in broadening the student's education and in stimulating the development of an inquisitive and critical mind.
-In order to best attain these objectives, four elective courses in Humanities and Social Science courses must be chosen.
-Two of these courses must be at the 300 level or higher.
-Environmental engineering majors are strongly encouraged to consider taking 570.404 and/or 570.406 as part of these requirements.
-With the approval of the student's advisor, intermediate level language courses may be taken to satisfy this depth requirement.
-Note that the Whiting School (and the Department) allow the first two semesters of any elementary course in a foreign language to count toward the fulfillment of the H/S requirement as long as both semesters are successfully completed.
+The Humanities and Social Science portion of the program is also of great importance in broadening the student's education and in stimulating the development of an inquisitive and critical mind.
+In addition to the two mandatory writing courses (one "How to Write and on simply designated W):

+- four (4) elective courses in Humanities and Social Science courses must be chosen. - They must be designated in ISIS H or S - Two of these courses must be at the 300 level or higher. - Environmental engineering majors are strongly encouraged to consider taking 570.404 and/or 570.406 as part of these requirements. - With the approval of the student's advisor, intermediate level language courses may be taken to satisfy this depth requirement. - The Whiting School (and the Department) allow the first two semesters of any elementary course in a foreign language to count toward the fulfillment of the H/S requirement as long as both semesters are successfully completed.